SingIdea/d-lib/README.md

 yarn run test
 ```

-Note: you should not have the server running at this time, as these tests start their own local blockchain instance.
+Note: you should not have the Ganache server running at this time, as these tests start their own local blockchain instance.

 ### Command Line (Only Solidity Tests)